ministryofjustice/make-recall-decision-api/README.md

 The primary software client for this service is the related UI [make-recall-decision-ui].

+## Functional test

+The functional test is a black box test of the MRD API.
+It runs against the dev environment rather than mock services.

+* Add CLIENT_ID, CLIENT_SECRET, and USER_NAME (Dev Delius user) to your environment variables in both your bash profile, and your IntelliJ environment variables under `Edit Run Configurations`
+* To start the functional tests from the command line run the script `./scripts/run-functional-test.sh`
+* To run the test in the IDE first start `./scripts/start-local-development.sh`, `docker-compose-postgres.yml` and then use the Gradle task `functional-test-light` or run the functional test directly from Intellij

 ### Limitations

 - the exposed API is WIP: it has been created to satisfy the specific UI client; modifications to it may be